spartypkp/iwanttobeanaiengineer/projectDocumentation.md

   - Optimized component interactions to prevent conflicts with main page scrolling
   - Added clearer instructions for interactive components

+### 6. Hero Section Enhancement
+- **Interactive Terminal Interface**:
+  - Implemented a completely redesigned Hero component (`hero-refactored.tsx`)
+  - Created a two-column layout with terminal interface on the left and profile on the right
+  - Added realistic typing animations with variable speed for natural feel
+  - Implemented a command execution sequence that simulates terminal usage
+  - Included skills display organized by category in terminal output style
+  - Integrated GitHub Calendar to show real GitHub activity
+  - Added animated transitions between command execution states
+  - Created a realistic terminal UI with window controls, header bar, and scan lines
+  - Included a blinking cursor that accurately represents the interaction state

+- **Profile Information Display**:
+  - Added a profile image with hover effects and overlays
+  - Included current position, previous experience, and education information
+  - Implemented social links with interactive hover states
+  - Created animated transitions for content appearance
+  - Added visual decorations like corner borders and gradient overlays
+  - Ensured responsive design for different screen sizes

-### 6. Next Steps
+### 7. Next Steps
 The following items from the revitalization plan still need to be addressed:
 - Complete the MVP version of the site before implementing advanced features
 - Integrate real data sources for the Stats page
-- Implement the interactive terminal interface as the first post-MVP feature
+- Implement the full interactive terminal interface across the entire site
 - Implement the actual AI functionality for Dave
 - Further polish the UI/UX across all pages
 - Consider adding a blog functionality replacement focused on technical content

 ## Future Interactive Terminal Feature

-A detailed plan has been created for the interactive terminal interface, which will be the first feature implemented after the MVP is complete.
-This feature will:
+The interactive terminal interface has been partially implemented in the Hero section.
+The plan for the complete feature is:

-- Provide a dual interface where users can navigate the site through either:
+- Extend the terminal interface to allow navigation throughout the entire site
-  - Traditional scrolling and clicking UI (for all visitors)
-  - Command-line terminal interface (for technically-inclined visitors)
 - Support common bash/zsh commands (`ls`, `cd`, `cat`, etc.) for exploring content
-- Feature a virtual file system that mirrors the site's content structure
+- Implement a virtual file system that mirrors the site's content structure
-- Include interactive "executable" commands (e.g., `./contact.exe`, `./skills.sh`)
+- Add interactive "executable" commands (e.g., `./contact.exe`, `./skills.sh`)
 - Provide auto-completion, command history, and error messages
 - Integrate with the visual UI (e.g., using `cd projects` would scroll to the projects section)
 - Include easter eggs and hidden features for exploration

-The interactive terminal implementation has been documented in detail and will be developed once the MVP is complete.

 ## Database Usage